Wings of Witness

 September 1998 thru February 1999

-The Y.U.
-Museum presented the first full museum exhibition of WINGS.
+The Yeshiva University Museum in Manhattan presented the first full museum exhibition of WINGS.
 This included a series of photos documenting the workshops in which students build "feathers", as well as photos of students assembling the sculpture.
 Also shown were youth poems and artwork in response, letters from contributors of tabs, Schrier's early preparatory work, and other of his Holocaust related works that predated the WINGS project.
 Hundreds of area students who had built feathers at their respective schools, came to both install and disassemble the WINGS at the Museum.

 Students of the Holy Name School, New Rochelle NY help place feathers into WINGS,